MUTHUPANDI-P/todo-app/README.md

 # 📝 Todo Task Management App

-This is a full-stack task management web application built with the MERN stack (MongoDB, Express, React, Node.js).
-It allows users to securely log in with Google, manage tasks, share them with others via email, and see real-time updates.
+This is a full-stack task management web application built.It allows users to securely log in with Google, manage tasks, share them with others via email, and see real-time updates.

 ---